Cowboys Torment Manning, Send Giants To 0-2

 Prescott fooled the New York defense several times with fake handoffs to Elliott on keepers around end.
 The longest was a 15-yarder on Dallas’ second possession, leading to Maher’s first NFL field goal from 37 yards.

 For the second straight week, the Giants didn’t get a touchdown until the fourth quarter.
-The Giants made it interesting when Michael Thomas recovered an onside kick after Manning’s 18-yard scoring pass to Evan Engram with 1:27 remaining.
+New York made it interesting when Michael Thomas recovered an onside kick after Manning’s 18-yard scoring pass to Evan Engram with 1:27 remaining.

 The Giants settled for Rosas’ 38-yard field goal to get within a touchdown with 11 seconds remaining, but the next onside kick went out of bounds.